ajsteinmetz/ajsteinmetz.github.io/cv.md

 3. **Title:** Magnetism in the Cosmic Plasma Epoch. **Event:** Margaret Island Symposium on Particles and Plasmas.
 HUN-REN Wigner Research Centre for Physics, Budapest, Hungary.
 June 8, 2023.
 [10.13140/RG.2.2.29279.57762](http://dx.doi.org/10.13140/RG.2.2.29279.57762)
 4. **Title:** Relativistic Two-Body Quantum Mechanics. **Event:** Physics Department Grad Talk.
 The University of Arizona, Tucson, Arizona.
 March, 2017.

+In addition, I have collaborated on producing research talks which were delivered by Dr. Rafelski at the following conferences and institutes: _16th Conference on Quark Confinement and the Hadron Spectrum (QCHSC 2024)_, _Particles & Plasmas Symposium 2024_, _22nd Zimanyi School Winter Workshop on Heavy Ion Physics_, _XI International Conference on New Frontiers in Physics (ICNFP 2022)_, _Hungarian Academy of Sciences_, _Institute of Theoretical Physics Uniwersytet Wroclawski_, _21st Zimanyi School Winter Workshop on Heavy Ion Physics_, _4th LeCosPA Symposium_.

 ### Teaching Experience (as Instructor-of-Record)\*

 | Course #   | Course Title                      | Delivery Method | # of Sections | # of Students | Institution | Semester       |